angystallone/ProbShakemaps/README.md

 **TOOL: GetDistributions**

-Plots the cumulative distribution of the predicted ground-motion values and main statistics at a specific POI together with the ground-motion value recorded at the closest station.
+Plot the cumulative distribution of the predicted ground-motion values and main statistics at a specific POI together with the ground-motion value recorded at the closest station (or at a POI coincident with the station, if available).

-Put the `Shakemap` file `stationlist.json` in the `event-id/current` folder.
+Note: the `Shakemap` file `stationlist.json` must be placed in the `event-id/current` folder.

 ```bash
 python ProbShakemap.py --imt PGA --prob_tool GetDistributions --num_processes 8 --pois_file POIs.txt --numGMPEsRealizations 10 --imt_min 0.001 --imt_max 10 --station_file stationlist.json